alfredclwong/alfredclwong.github.io/_posts/2025-11-18-hyper-connections.markdown

 ---
 <link rel="stylesheet" href="/assets/css/style.css">

-Have you ever looked at boring old RNN and thought to yourself, *"I wish this looked more like a game of 5D Chess with Multiverse Time Travel"*?
+Have you ever looked at a boring old RNN and thought to yourself, *"I wish this looked more like a game of 5D Chess with Multiverse Time Travel"*?
 If so, you'll like this paper...

 <figure class="image">
   <div class="image-row">